Meituan-Dianping/Leaf/README.md

 The algorithm is taken from twitter's open-source snowflake algorithm.

-If you do not want to use it, just configure leaf.snowflake.enable=false.
+If you do not want to use it, just configure leaf.snowflake.enable=false to disable it.

 Configure the zookeeper address